cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ### target_is_sorted_by

 True if the values in `name` are ordered according to the values specified by `value` grouped by the values in `within`.
-Each `value` requires a variable `name`, ordering specified by `order`, and the null position specified by `null_position`. `within` accepts either a single column or an ordered list of columns.
+Each `value` requires a variable `name` and an ordering of 'asc' or 'desc' specified by `order`. `within` accepts either a single column or an ordered list of columns.

 ```yaml
 Check: